-Showed creatinine elevation above baseline from 1.08 base to 1.81 indicating possible acute injury.
-EGFR at 28 is consistent with the chronic renal disease.
+Showed creatinine elevation above baseline from 1.08 base to 1.81, indicating possible acute injury.
+EGFR at 28 is consistent with chronic renal disease.
 Calcium was elevated to 10.2.
-However, when corrected for albumin this corrected to 9.8 mg/dL.
-Mild transaminitis present as seen in Alkaline Phosphatase, AST, and ALT measurements which could be due to liver congestion from volume overload.
+However, when corrected for albumin, this corrected to 9.8 mg/dL.
+Mild transaminitis is present as seen in alkaline phosphatase, AST, and ALT measurements which could be due to liver congestion from volume overload.

 Creatinine kinase was elevated along with serial elevated troponin I studies.
-In the setting of her known chronic renal failure, and in the setting of acute injury indicated by the above creatinine value, a differential of rhabdomyolysis is set.
+In the setting of her known chronic renal failure and acute injury indicated by the above creatinine value, a differential of rhabdomyolysis is determined.

 Influenza A and B: Negative